 The children know what systems are in place to keep them safe, however also understand that sometimes there may still be content, contact or conduct that makes them feel uncomfortable.
 We regularly reinforce the importance of reporting to a responsible adult in these circumstances.

-We have established Digital Leaders at Comberton Primary School, consisting of pupils and staff, along with a local PCSO representative.
-We have representatives from each Key Stage 2 class, whose job it is to keep the rest of the school informed and up to date when it comes to Online safety.
+We have established Digital Leaders at Comberton Primary School, consisting of pupils and staff.
+We have representatives from each Phase 2 class, whose job it is to keep the rest of the school informed and up to date when it comes to Online Safety.
+They are spokespeople for the pupils in their classes and share ideas and concerns in regular meetings.
 Digital Leaders can also offer technical support and help in computing lessons.

 For more information and support on how to stay safe, take a look at the website below, which provides advice for parents and carers. http://www.saferinternet.org.uk/